-The Benefits-at-a-Glance chart at the beginning of this section presents a summary of the benefit programs available to you as an employee of Pearson.
-If you have any questions about whether you are eligible to participate in a program, please contact the Mercer Marketplace at 1-855-237-6421.
+The Benefits-at-a-Glance chart at the beginning of this section presents a summary of the benefit programs available to you under the Plan as an employee (or a dependent of an employee) of Pearson.
+If you have any questions about whether you are eligible to participate in a program, please contact Mercer Marketplace at 1-855-237-6421.

-Generally, you are eligible to participate in a program if you belong to one of the following classes of employees:
+Generally, you are eligible to participate in the Plan if you belong to one of the following classes of employees: